-- Date and time of entry;
+- Date and time of the entry;

 - Identity of the person or entity making the journal entry; and

 - Description of the entry.

-5.4.2 Frequency of Processing Log
+5.4.2 Frequency of Processing Logs

-Audit logs of security events on the IT and security infrastructure are reviewed on a weekly basis by the TrustFactory Security Officer, for any evidence of malicious activity.
+Audit logs of security events on the IT & Security infrastructure are reviewed on a weekly basis by the TrustFactory Security Officer for any evidence of malicious activity.
 Unauthorized or suspicious activity is investigated.

-Any important operation involving the Root CA HSM is conducted through documented CA ceremony scripts which are witnessed by the internal auditors.
+Any important operation on the Root CA is conducted through documented CA ceremony scripts which are witnessed by the internal auditors.